dhh1128/codecraft.co/decoupling-interfaces-as-versions-evolve-part-1.md

 [...]
 Interfaces as Versions Evolve, Part 3    This is part 3 of a series.
 You can read part 1 and part 2 as [...]

----

-Headers, babies, and bathwater | Codecraft (2013-08-12 11:02:36)

-[…] Compile the headers (not just the impl) into the final binaries to facilitate semantic versioning. […]

----

-On Forests and Trees | Codecraft (2015-09-02 08:49:03)

-[…] codebase; to the extent that AOP is awkward, we are generalizing against the grain of our tools.
-Poor flexibility in interface evolution is endemic in nearly every programming framework; for no good reason, it prevents us from […]